-Attire on Mass days may vary.
-Modesty, respect, and reverence should guide student appearance on Church Attire Days.
-Boys should wear dress slacks, a dress shirt and tie, and dress shoes and socks the entire day.
-Dress shirts should be tucked in at all times.
-Sport coats or sweaters are optional but appropriate.
-Girls may wear modest skirts or dresses that reach the knee or are longer.
-Relaxed-fitting dress slacks that reach the ankle are also appropriate.
+- Boys: dress slacks, a dress shirt and tie, dress shoes, and socks.
+Dress shirts must be tucked in at all times.
+Sport coats or sweaters are optional. - Girls: modest skirts or dresses that reach the knee or are longer.
+Relaxed fitting dress slacks that reach the ankle are also appropriate.
 Blouses and other types of tops should have sleeves or be worn with a relaxed-fitting cardigan or blazer.
 Necklines must be suitable for church.
 Dress shoes should be worn; this does not include gym shoes, boots, or moccasins.
-Any violation of dress code on a Church Attire Day will result in a detention and/or loss of dress down/up privileges.
-The Bishop McNamara Administration reserves the right to define what styles and fits are appropriate for a church setting.